songdongsheng/songdongsheng.github.io/source/_posts/2021/Q1/2021-01-01-20-skills-for-software-developers-in-2021.md

 ---
 title: 20 Must-Have Skills for Software Developers in 2021
-description: 20 Must-Have Skills for Software Developers in 2021
+excerpt: 20 Must-Have Skills for Software Developers in 2021
 date: 2021-01-01 09:04:10
 tags:
     - Trends
     - Industry
 categories: [Trends, Industry]
-permalink: 20-skills-for-software-developers-in-2021
 ---

 # 20 Must-Have Skills for Software Developers in 2021